suyash-2004/Attendance_Automation/README.md

 ## Future Enhancements

-Consider adding features such as automatic date and time stamping, a user-friendly graphical interface, and comprehensive logging for improved usability and error handling.
+Future enhancements may include features such as automatic date and time stamping, a user-friendly graphical interface, and comprehensive logging for improved usability and error handling.

 ## License